 I’d walked past this little cottage on several occasions over many years, and had always noticed it.

 Now, it’s my first-ever ‘own home’ (though I prefer to think of it as ‘reciprocal belonging’ for a little while; or custodianship).
 I decided early on that when I’m not there I would like to share it and its stunning location with other writers, artists, walkers, dreamers at an affordable weekly rate.
 I want others to have the opportunity to delight in the area as I do, and it’s also important to me that it contributes in some way to the hamlet and local economy.

 Although it’s fine as it is, gradually I’m making it into ‘my home’, and hopefully also more ecological in the long run.

-It’s small, but there are two double bedrooms up in the eves, and a separate barn with wood store and outhouse with washing machine.
+It’s small, but there are two double bedrooms up in the eaves, and a separate barn with wood store, and outhouse with washing machine.
 What really makes the house for me, apart from the forest and its silence punctuated by the gentle rural sounds of a small hamlet, is the conservatory with my writing desk which is light all day, and the patio which is a suntrap.
-There’s a little front garden and a private small rear garden.
+There’s a little front garden and a private small rear meadow-garden.
 The photos don’t do it justice.

 There’s also no central heating (or any other heating beside the woodburner).
 Once it’s lit, the woodburner warms the whole cottage (wood provided).

 The mainly broadleaf forest ‘proper’ begins at two minutes’ walk away.
 In town there are cafés and galleries, restaurants and bars, an arboretum, a Thursday market, and Sur La Route café-bookshop and other places that offer wifi.
 There’s an excellent 2nd-hand bookshop (French and English books) at the other end of a different forest walk.